Are travellers lying to themselves?

 Lets look at the language and behaviors of many (and I would say most) travellers.

 How many times have you heard fellow travellers say “I have done South East Asia” or “I have done India“?
 Is the choice of verbs here merely innocent semantics or is it indicative of an underlying attitude?
 Personally I would say the latter and that to say we have “done” a country linguistically reduces an entire nation, history and populace to a consumable experience; a box that can ticked or a bubblegum product to chewed, digested and shat out.
+That said, tourism is after all, arguably, the single biggest industry in the world today.

 The other classic one is country counting.
 Many of us (rightfully) mock postage stamp collectors.
 The idea of spending vast swathes of one’s time and money collecting and cataloguing tiny pieces of paper, which are actually designed purely to ensure the passage of an envelope from point A to point B, is utterly ridiculous.
 Yet is passport stamp collecting really all that different?
 I will admit that whenever I travel within the EU, I feel a little bit disappointed that I can move through 5 different counties in a row and yet not accumulate one single new stamp.
 I know that some of you feel the same.